 Text of A concurrent resolution relating to the Asia Pacific Economic Cooperation organization.

-This resolution was introduced in a previous session of Congress and was passed by the Senate on June 16, 1993 but was never passed by the House.
 The text of the bill below is as of Jun 17, 1993 (Referred to House Committee).

 SCON 29 RFH